TETRA326/Steam-Storms-Modpack/README.md

 <br/><br/><br/><br/>
 # Installing
 I recommend using [Prism Launcher](https://prismlauncher.org/download/windows/) as you can install this modpack with just the link, rather than downloading the entire zip and adding it yourself.
+<br/><br/>

-Watch this [Video Guide](https://example.com) for a complete walkthrough of installing Prism, adding the pack, and getting on the server.
+Watch this Video Guide for a complete walkthrough of installing Prism, adding the pack, and getting on the server:

 https://github.com/user-attachments/assets/c0bc5f12-eac0-4d38-a8c7-1b6162920154